 The Inn is as welcoming a building as you could hope for.
-A stately white-clapboard farmhouse with black shutters and gold trim, lit up for dinner with its windows all aglow….it seems an outpost of worldliness and refinement along a serene country road.
+A stately white-clapboard farmhouse with black shutters and gold trim lit up for dinner with its windows all aglow….it seems an outpost of worldliness and refinement along a serene country road.
 The inside of the Inn is equally welcoming.
 Warmed by a Vermont Casting wood stove and brightened by arrangements of fresh flowers, the extended dining room is nicely understated.
-Stenciled white walls, hung with French prints, ascend beamed ceilings and naturally finished pumpkin pine floors that shine underfoot.
-A small oil-lamp illuminates each white-clothed table.

 Spanning the second and third floor are the Inns guestrooms and parlor.
-All rooms are comfortably spacious and tastefully decorated with a country French flair.
-The second-floor Parlor Room invites visitors to browse through leather-bound books, and a soak up local lore or test out the board games squirreled into a niche beside the cozy fireplace.
+All rooms are comfortably spacious and tastefully decorated.
+The second-floor Parlor Room invites visitors to browse through books, and soak up local lore or test out the board games squirreled into a niche beside the cozy fireplace.